Plan B...Back To The Drawing Board

 Our last big change was to the layout for the master bath.
 There was something about the plan that had always bothered me.
 Not enough light at the sink area, the tub wasn't under the window and not enough storage space.
 In my head, I had always pictured the tub under the window and our architect came back with a great solution to solve all three.

-Now that the renovation is underway, I plan to share an update on our progress each Wednesday so it’s easy to follow along.
-This is our first time renovating, so I’d love to hear from all of you – what you think and any tips you have for renovating, design advice and staying sane through the process!
+Now that the renovation is underway, I plan to share an update on our progress on Wednesdays, so it's easy to follow along.
+This is our first time renovating, so I'd love to hear from all of you - what you think and any tips you have for renovating, design advice and staying sane through the process!